Shiinoya/jam-team/README.md

 320 x 320 pixels **(to be confirmed)**

 > Note: This wouldn't meet 16:9 screen ratios.
+Consider 320 x 180.

 ### Sprite Size